DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 ## Entry and Exit Criteria
 ### Entry Criteria:
-- All Fixes have successfully passed lower quality gates
+- All Fixes and updates have successfully passed lower quality gates
 - All changes have been deployed in pre-production environment

 ### Exit Criteria: